-Armageddon Time Movie Review: Semi-Autobiographical Film from James Gray Cuts One Notch Deeper Than Its Contemporaries
+Armageddon Time Review: Semi-Autobiographical Film from James Gray Cuts One Notch Deeper Than Its Contemporaries

 Armageddon Time Movie Review

-In any profile you read or listen to with James Gray, the sincerity reigns true about his passions.
+In any profile you read or listen to with James Gray (We Own the Night, The Lost City of Z, Ad Astra), the sincerity reigns true about his passions.
 As a craftsman that’s been working as a filmmaker since the 1990s, Gray is now a staple of the art world and a veteran of the profession.
 While his settings can range from his own personal stomping grounds to international terrain to even intergalactic expeditions, the clear and penetrating humanity that is on display with each outing grows heavier and heavier, so when it was announced that Armageddon Time would be a semi-autobiographical story about a critical point in Gray’s own childhood, it felt like both an inevitability and a slam dunk.

 And then as the casting choices for his newest film slowly started to trickle out, anticipation only grew and grew.
-He’s never short on pulling great performances from established actors and actresses (he resurrected my own opinion on Charlie Hunnam in The Lost City of Z) so to see the ensemble grouping of Anne Hathaway, Jeremy Strong and Anthony Hopkins was a signal that I should create an empty spot in my calendar for the moment I was able to get my hands on Armageddon Time.
+He’s never short on pulling great performances from established actors and actresses (he resurrected my own opinion on Charlie Hunnam in The Lost City of Z) so to see the ensemble grouping of Anne Hathaway (The Devil Wears Prada, Interstellar, Eileen), Jeremy Strong (Succession, The Apprentice) and Anthony Hopkins (The Silence of the Lambs, The Father) was a signal that I should create an empty spot in my calendar for the moment I was able to get my hands on Armageddon Time.

 So, anticipation was high.
 Monumental, to say the least.
 Did it deliver on these hopes?
 For the most part, Armageddon Time certainly does and continues the winning streak for Gray.
 It isn’t nearly as ambitious as his previous two films (The Lost City of Z being a decades-spanning, inward-focused dissection of ambition itself, and Ad Astra taking visionary filmmaking to new heights), but it carries every bit of the heart and weight his films generally offer.